GuillaumePerbet/crud-produits/README.md

 - Buy ticket photo and pdf version of user manual

 ## Try it
-Application is online at products.guillaumeperbet.fr
+Application is online at products.guillaumeperbet.fr with connection parameters:
-Email: admin@login.com
+- Email: admin@login.com
-Password: 12345
+- Password: 12345